baguinaga/Word-Guess-Game/README.md

 # Word-Guess-Game

 A simple JavaScript version of the game Hangman.

+## This project is archived: 06/18/25